Best 5 Payoneer Alternatives for Global Payments in 2026

 Cons:

 Pricing: Scale plan starts at $29 monthly, waivable with sufficient deposits.
-Transaction costs include FX margins on conversions and per-transfer fees that vary by payment method.
+Transaction costs include FX margins on conversions and per-transfer fees.

 Works best for: Mid-sized companies with substantial cross-border volumes requiring sophisticated multi-currency operations and currency matching capabilities.